-NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON or START position.
+NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON/RUN or START position.
 Chrysler Group LLC does not recommend deactivating BeltAlert®.

-- 1. Turn the ignition switch to the OFF position, and buckle the driver's seat belt. - 2.
-Turn the ignition key to the ACC/ON position (do not start the engine), and wait for the Seat Belt Reminder Light to turn off. - 3.
-Within 60 seconds of starting the vehicle, unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.
+1. Turn the ignition switch to the OFF position, and buckle the driver's seat belt.

+2. Turn the ignition switch to the ON/RUN position (do not start the engine), and wait for the Seat Belt Reminder Light to turn off.

+3. Within 60 seconds of starting the vehicle, unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.

-4. Turn the ignition key to the OFF position.
+4. Turn the ignition switch to the OFF position.
 A single chime will sound to signify that you have successfully completed the programming.